aaronburmeister/Mod2-Notes/Rails_Setup.md

 # How to set up a Rails API

 This readme assumes that you have the proper environment set up with `rvm`, Rails, and Ruby installed.
+It also assumes that you have used ActiveRecord in Mod 1 of the Flatiron School Curriculum.

 ### Step 1: Creating a new Rails API